![]() |

 A "passing" grade assumes that you have achieved at least 50% for freshman (higher for upper classmen) or better on the semester examinations, chapter quizzes, attendance, and participation in discussion and homework solution sessions.
 In other words, if you are a freshman, and you average 50% on the quizzes and score at least 50% on each semester final, you pass the course.
 A senior might need 65%; I would expect a senior to bring to essay questions more penetrating analysis techniques, and to be able to associate historical facts with knowledge gained outside this course.

 Because your transcript may be used by government agencies, accrediting institutions, and scholarship committees and compared to students in other institutions, I will issue a numerical score for your work that is normalized so that it fits the grading scale used by most high schools in evaluating passing, above average, and exceptional work at the freshman, sophomore, junior, and senior levels.
-Normally, I do not also enter a letter grade; the numerical grade is more precise.
-Your transcript will include instructions on translating a numerical grade to a letter grade.
+While the numerical grade is more precise and more schools rely on these, we also issue letter grades.
+Your transcript will include instructions on how the grades reflect the level of your work..

 We spend one unit on creation stories in the first year of this course, and one on theory of evolution in the second year.
 If you have concerns about my presentation of this material, please see my evolution page where this question is answered in detail.